 24 | 20’-3” | 17’-5” | 16’-3” |

-Ideally, the sister joint should be both glued with construction adhesive and bolted through with at least 3/8” diameter bolts, forming a “W” pattern, with the bolts spaced about 8” apart.
-This should extend through the entire three feet of wood that is on either side of the damaged section.
+Ideally, the sister joint should be glued with construction adhesive and bolted through with at least 3/8” diameter bolts, forming a “W” pattern, with the bolts about 8” apart.
+This should extend through three feet of wood on either side of the damaged section.
 Screws can be used in place of bolts, but if they are, then use three times as many screws as bolts.

 Sistering Joists with Plywood

-While the use of dimensional lumber to sister joists is common, it is not actually necessary.
+While using dimensional lumber to sister joists is everyday, it is unnecessary.
 If you look at modern floor joists, they are rarely solid dimensional lumber anymore.
-That’s actually a very inefficient design, using more lumber than necessary.
+That’s a very inefficient design, using more lumber than necessary.
 Today’s floor joists are usually either wood I-beams or open web floor trusses.
-These options not only are cheaper than solid lumber joists, but they provide less deflection, an important factor for ceramic tile floors, granite countertops and other modern building materials.
+These options are cheaper than solid lumber joists and provide less deflection, a vital factor for ceramic tile floors, granite countertops, and other modern building materials.

-Another alternative, especially if both sides of the existing joist are not readily accessible, is to use a single layer of ¾” CDX plywood on the side that is more accessible.
-As with either the dimensional lumber sister or the dual ½” plywood sisters, both construction adhesive and 3/8” bolts should be used to connect the sister to the original joist.
+Another alternative, especially if both sides of the existing joist are not readily accessible, is to use a single layer of ¾” CDX plywood on the more accessible side.
+As with either the dimensional lumber sister or the dual ½” plywood sisters, construction adhesive and 3/8” bolts should be used to connect the sister to the original joist.

 What About Sistering Studs?

-Sistering studs is even easier than sistering joists, in the case where there is a rotted or cracked stud in the home.
-In the case of a cracked stud, the hardest part will be aligning the pieces of the broken stud, so that the sister stud can be attached to it.
+Sistering studs is even easier than sistering joists when a rotted or cracked stud is in the home.
+In the case of a cracked stud, the most challenging part will be aligning the pieces of the broken stud so that the sister stud can be attached.
 All that’s required is an additional 2”x 4” stud.
-Rather than only going three feet past the ends of the damage, the stud should go the full length.
+Rather than only going three feet past the ends of the damage, the stud should go the entire length.

 As with the joists, the sister stud should be both glued with construction adhesive and screwed.
 There is no need to use bolts.
-It may be necessary to clamp the pieces together first, in order to align the cracked stud.
+Clamping the pieces together first may be necessary to align the cracked stud.
 It can also be helpful to screw the crack closed, although it would be inadvisable to think that the screwed together stud is strong.

-In this case, the new stud is going to take the full load from the old one, so it is important that it fit snug between the top plate and floor plate.
+In this case, the new stud will take the full load from the old one, so it is important that it fits snug between the top plate and floor plate.
 If it doesn’t have to be driven into place, it’s probably a bit short.

-Three-quarter inch CDX plywood can also be used, in place of a 2”x 4”.
-But in this case, it will probably be cheaper to use a 2”x 4” stud, than to rip a piece of plywood, unless there’s a scrap piece of plywood that’s just sitting around.
+Three-quarter-inch CDX plywood can be used instead of a 2”x 4”.
+But in this case, it will probably be cheaper to use a 2”x 4” stud than to rip a piece of plywood unless there’s a scrap piece just sitting around.